openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 This simplicity is also their great power.
 Just like The number 5 can be used to describe five Kilometres, the result of subtracting 12 and 7, or the number of cookies in a jar - the same works with vectors.

 It's up to the user of that mathematical object to choose what it is used as.
-The vector $$$v=\left(5,-3,1\right)$$$ can represent a point in space, a direction of a moving object, a force applied to your game character, or just three numbers.
+The vector $v=\left(5,-3,1\right)$ can represent a point in space, a direction of a moving object, a force applied to your game character, or just three numbers.
 And just like with numbers, algebraic operations such as addition and multiplication may be applied to vectors.

 Oh, but there's a catch.
-You see, everyone was taught what $$$a + b$$$ means.
+You see, everyone was taught what $a + b$ means.
 In order to go on with vectors, we need to define that.

 #### Vector Algebra
 Generally speaking, when dealing with Algebra of numerical structures that aren't numbers, we need to pay close attention to the _type_ of things we're cooking together.
 In the case of vectors, we'll make a distinction between _per-component_ and _per-vector_ operations.